Finding a topic

 As soon as you have located an internship institution and a faculty supervisor for your Minor’s thesis, complete the application for an internship.
 This should be done at least eight weeks before starting the internship.

-RMPP students can approach RMPP staff with affinity for the topic of their minor’s thesis.
+RMCP students can approach RMCP staff with affinity for the topic of their minor’s thesis.

 An intervisor will be assigned to you.